-Q: OK.
-Now - there we go.
-There we go.
 Has there been an example of countries who have been able to successfully reverse the trend of murder of journalists in their country, and if they have, what was it that they did that made it so successful?

-MASSARO: Any takers?
+Mr. MASSARO.
+Any takers?
 Rob, maybe?

-MAHONEY: Sure.
-There have been - there have been some examples.
-I think, you know, you could look at the numbers of journalists that have been killed in a country like

-Colombia, for example, where there were mechanisms.
+Mr. MAHONEY.
+Sure.
+There have been some examples.
+I think you could look at the numbers of journalists that have been killed in a country like Colombia, for example, where there were mechanisms.
 You had an active civil society.
-You had a government that wanted to do it and you had law enforcement that could provide effective protection for journalists, and the killings of journalists declined in that - in that case.
+You had a government that wanted to do it and you had law enforcement that could provide effective protection for journalists, and the killings of journalists declined in that case.

-But what we're dealing with in the cases here represented on the panel and in other countries like Russia is individual targeted assassinations and it's very difficult to prevent.
+But what we're dealing with in the cases here represented on the panel and in other countries like Russia is individual targeted assassinations, and it's very difficult to prevent.
 You know, you can't wrap a journalist in bubble wrap and give them bodyguards.
 They're on the street.
 They're talking to people.
 They're vulnerable.
 Where you have a conflict or a war situation you can sometimes bring about mechanisms for protection.
-But we've seen it tried and not particularly - be particularly successful in Mexico.
+But we've seen it tried and not be particularly successful in Mexico.
 It was more successful in Colombia, as I mentioned.

-But as I said in my remarks, more than half the journalists that are killed are murdered and we see that as something that's very worrying because you can't really take a great deal of precautions.
+But as I said in my remarks, more than half the journalists that are killed are murdered, and we see that as something that's very worrying because you can't really take a great deal of precautions.
 These journalists who are targeted, who are threatened, they can change their behaviors.
-They can - they can - they can try to protect themselves.
+They can try to protect themselves.
 But the reversing of the trend is very difficult.

-MASSARO: Did you want to add something at all, Erika?
+Mr. MASSARO.
+Did you want to add something at all, Erika?
 A question, anything with that?

-SCHLAGER: Thank you, Paul.
+Ms. SCHLAGER.
+Thank you, Paul.

-MASSARO: Certainly.
+Mr. MASSARO.
+Certainly.

-SCHLAGER: Before we wrap up - and I know we only have a couple minutes left - I did just want to make one observation about these issues versus some things that are not being addressed here right now.
-I think from the Helsinki Commission perspective, there are a lot of different ways that, unfortunately, freedom of the media and freedom of expression can be restricted and the one we're - the method we are discussing today is the most serious and that's why we're here.
+Ms. SCHLAGER.
+Before we wrap up-and I know we only have a couple minutes left- I did just want to make one observation about these issues versus some things that are not being addressed here right now.
+I think from the Helsinki Commission perspective, there are a lot of different ways that, unfortunately, freedom of the media and freedom of expression can be restricted and the one we're-the method we are discussing today is the most serious and that's why we're here.
 When journalists are murdered or physically attacked, it demands our attention and we must respond.

-Outside of many of the countries we've discussed here today, there is a singular situation in Turkey and I do just want to acknowledge that before we leave the room and note that the Helsinki Commission has addressed many of those issues in separate hearings relating to the state of emergency.
+Outside of many of the countries we've discussed here today, there is a singular situation in Turkey, and I do just want to acknowledge that before we leave the room and note that the Helsinki Commission has addressed many of those issues in separate hearings relating to the state of emergency.
 The situation for journalists in Turkey was not good even before the state of emergency and it has gotten much, much worse since then.
 So just to give a fuller picture of some of the work that we do.

 Thank you.

-MASSARO: Fantastic.
+Mr. MASSARO.
+Fantastic.
 Well, any more comments from the panel before we close?
 Any questions from the audience?

 We thank you all so very much for coming today and we will close the briefing.
-(Applause.)
+[Applause.]